tzolov/elasticsearch-hadoop/README.md

 To create a distributable jar, run `gradlew -x test build` from the command line; once completed you will find the jar in `build\libs`.

 ```
-Note: To satisfy the Crunch:0.6.0-SNAPSHOT (e.g. trunk) dependency you have to checkout and install Crunch in
+Note: To satisfy the Crunch:0.6.0-SNAPSHOT (e.g. trunk) dependency you have to checkout the latest Crunch version and install it in
 your local Maven repository:
  $ git clone http://git-wip-us.apache.org/repos/asf/crunch.git
  $ mvn clean install -DskipTests -Drat.numUnapprovedLicenses=1000